Revealing the diversity of Type IIn supernova progenitors through their environments: Three classes of SN environments

 \textit{Class~3}: The projected distance is greater than 300~pc.
 These SNe are located far from any significant stellar overdensity and most probably arise from an older, more dispersed stellar population.
 An illustration is given in Figure~\ref{fig:class3_15bh}.

+The interpretations above rely on the assumption that the age of the local stellar population is representative of the progenitor age.
+This assumption is generally valid but may be less robust in mixed-age or low-density environments.
+To mitigate the potential impact of stellar migration, we adopt a relatively large criterion of 300~pc, which is expected to encompass the majority of migrated progenitors.
+Unless the migration is extreme, the results should therefore remain robust.
+While the environmental age does not provide a precise constraint on individual progenitor mass, it remains a useful statistical indicator for distinguishing between broadly young and old progenitor populations.

-We take special considerations for SNe~2009ip, 2010jp, 2015bf, 2017hcc, and Gaia14ahl. \citet{2022Smith} points that the nearly constant UV flux at the SN~2009ip site after a decade indicates a possible underlying young star cluster ($<10$~Myr) behind the SN. \citet{2022Corgan} reports an likely extended H$\alpha$ emission behind the SN~2010jp, and they propose that it is related to a recent star formation with at least one late O-type star.
+Special considerations were taken for SNe~2009ip, 2010jp, 2015bf, 2017hcc, and Gaia14ahl. \citet{2022Smith} points that the nearly constant UV flux at the SN~2009ip site after a decade indicates a possible underlying young star cluster ($<10$~Myr) behind the SN. \citet{2022Corgan} reports an likely extended H$\alpha$ emission behind the SN~2010jp, and they propose that it is related to a recent star formation with at least one late O-type star.
 Based on these indicators of recent star-forming activity, we reclassify these two SNe into Class~1, even though their environments appear sparse in HST resolved stellar photometry.
 SN~2017hcc remained significantly bright in 2021; the radius of the region that exceeds the background brightness by 5$\sigma$ is approximately 0.14", corresponding to an obscured region with a radius of 48~pc at the SN distance.
 Due to the limited depth of the observations of the region hosting SN\,2017hcc (see Appendix Figure~\ref{sec:comp}), we cannot rule out the presence of a compact obscured star-forming region.
-For SN~2015bf and Gaia14ahl, a noticeable enhancement in surface brightness is observed, yet fewer than 10 resolved stars were detected within 800~pc of these SNe.
-We suggest that this is likely due to the very shallow detection limits of the observations, which were conducted solely in the UV band.
-Thus, we reclassified them into Class~1.
-Although the possibility of Class~2 cannot be entirely excluded, this would not affect our main conclusions, as discussed in the following sections.
+A noticeable enhancement in surface brightness is observed for SN~2015bf and Gaia14ahl, yet fewer than 10 resolved stars were detected within 800~pc of these SNe.
+We suggest that this is likely due to the very shallow detection limits of the observations.
+Thus, these were reclassified into Class~1.
+Although the possibility of Class~2 remains speculative, this would not affect our main conclusions, as discussed in the following sections.

 While the above reconsideration aims to provide a more physically complete picture of the local environment of SNe~IIn in our sample, it introduces a potential inhomogeneity with respect to the remainder of the sample, which is classified based on the HST stellar density maps.
 We note that similar situations could, in principle, affect other SNe~IIn in our sample.
 For example, some apparently sparse environments might host obscured star-forming regions that are not detected in the available optical HST images due to dust extinction or insufficient depth.
 Our HST-based classification should be regarded as a conservative estimate that may underestimate the presence of young stellar populations.